Top 10 Best Fish Soup In Singapore

 Website: https://www.facebook.com/pages/Piao-Ji-Fish-Porridge/195771210452963

-Introduction: Jin Hua Fish Head Bee Hoon is a nearly 30 decade old stall selling Cantonese style fish soup.
-It is very popular with the working crowd as it does a properly Cantonese fish soup with fresh and chunky fish pieces which have no fishy smell, a milky rich stock soup which has very little or no MSG.
+Introduction: Jin Hua Fish Head Bee Hoon is a nearly 30-decade-old stall selling Cantonese-style fish soup.
+It is very popular with the working crowd as it does a properly Cantonese fish soup with fresh and chunky fish pieces which have no fishy smell, a milky rich stock soup that has very little or no MSG.
 It offers more greens as compared to the average fish soup stall.

 Location: 1 Kadayanallur Street, Maxwell Food Centre, #01-77, Singapore 069184